wir3z/hubitat/owntracks-hubitat/README.md

 	- Select what is displayed in the 'battery' field which is displayed at the top of the presence tile from the pull-down menu.
 This can be battery voltage, location, distance from home, etc.
 - Display extended location attributes:
 	- Displays additional location attributes (battery status, altitude, accuracy, etc.)
+- Create a HTML MemberTile
+	- Creates a 'Member_Location' HTML attribute that can be added to the dashboards.
+Displays the map location, information as well as presence.
+- Change MemberTile background color based on presence
+	- Background for the map in the MemberTile will be green for present, red for not present if enabled.
+Otherwise the default background color is used.
+- Enable Description Text logging
+	- Displays general descriptive logs (arrived, departed, etc.)
+- Enable Debug Logging
+	- Displays more verbose diagnostic logging.
+Recommended to be off.
 - Enable Logging of location changes:
 	- Logs an entry when a change in user location occurs